-In the "Auxiliary Request", the appellant requested the opportunity, prior to the Board's final decision, to demonstrate that M&C had in place at the relevant time a satisfactory and well-functioning system by being allowed to file further evidence concerning six issues.
+In the "Auxiliary Request", the appellants requested the opportunity, prior to the Board's final decision, to demonstrate that M&C had in place at the relevant time a satisfactory and well-functioning system by being allowed to file further evidence concerning six - 7 - J 0002/07 issues.
 Concerning the specific content of the "auxiliary request" reference is made to the annexe to the minutes of the oral proceedings.